netdata/learn/docs/agent/collectors/python.d.plugin/postfix.md

 Monitors MTA email queue statistics using postqueue tool.

-Execute `postfix -p` to grab postfix queue.
+Execute `postqueue -p` to grab postfix queue.

 It produces only two charts: